-The SC Voucher Program is offered by the SC Department of Social Services.
+The SC DSS Scholarship Program is offered by the SC Department of Social Services.
 The program provides child care tuition support to income-eligible families to enable parents and guardians to work, attend school, or pursue professional training.
-SC Vouchers are also available to parents and guardians who have a disability.
+DSS Scholarships are also available to parents and guardians who have a disability.
 Many parents share in the cost of care through co-payment based on family size and income.
-More information is available here.

-The DLL Voucherisfunded by the SC Department of Social Services.
+The DLL Scholarship is funded by the SC Department of Social Services.
 It is specifically for families who speak a language other than English in the home and have a child aged 0-12 years old.

 Parents and guardians are required to do one of the following to qualify: